tarantool/doc/doc/tooling/tt_cli/install.rst

 -------

 When called without an explicitly specified version, ``tt install`` installs the latest available version.
+If the version is specified in the incomplete format ``<MAJOR>.<MINOR>``, the command installs the latest available patch version in the series.
 To check versions available for installation, use :doc:`tt search <search>`.

 By default, available versions of Tarantool Community Edition and ``tt`` are taken from their git repositories.
 Their installation includes building from sources, which requires some tools and